 Our team continues to process and send vouchers in line with UK Government guidelines.
 In the meantime, we’ve extended our voucher validity from 12 to 18 months giving you plenty of time to take your experience.

 For more information on how we’re addressing the coronavirus situation view our COVID-19 FAQs

-If you've ever wanted to try archery, these lessons allow anyone to pick up a bow and arrow, draw the string, aim and shoot accurately.
-Each of our clubs has expert archers who will bring out the bowman's spirit within you and you'll be hitting the spot in no time.
+Archery lessons - learn to pick up a bow and arrow, draw the string, aim and shoot!
+Expert archers will help bring out the archer's spirit within you and you'll be hitting the sweet spot in no time.
 And don't forget, this is targets only, no actual hunting here!

 • A two hour archery session in the Cotswolds • Beautiful setting within the grounds of the Batsford Arboretum • Learn style & posture with the recurve training bow • Then try shooting a variety of different bow types